 How you present your data is almost as important as what you learn from it.
 Witness how hours of work can fall flat if you show a C-level executive a complex data visualization that doesn’t make sense to them.
 You standing there saying “but this, but that” won’t help if they don’t understand the chart you showed them.

 So get smart.
-Clean up your charts by knowing how to present data in more elegant ways.
+Clean up your pie charts and bar graphs by knowing how to present data in more elegant ways.
 Make your reports actionable and shareable.
 Part of that is color and streamlining the data, but another part of it is learning all the weird and wonderful data visualization options we have to choose from.
 A is a good source for inspiration: the Data Viz Project.

 Tell better stories.